 On June 26, 2008, the Company filed a Form S-3 shelf registration statement for an indeterminate number of shares of common stock, warrants to purchase shares of common stock and units consisting of a combination thereof having an aggregate initial offering price not to exceed \$40 million.
 Management utilized this shelf registration statement in August 2008 by completing a registered direct offering of 2,088,451 shares of the Company's common stock for aggregate gross proceeds of approximately \$11.9 million (\$11 million approximate net proceeds to the Company), and in July 2009 by completing a registered direct offering of 2,400,000 shares of the Company's common stock for aggregate gross proceeds of \$15 million (\$13.75 million approximate net proceeds to the Company).
-Approximately \$13.1 million remained available under the Company's 2008 shelf registration statement as of June 30, 2011; however, the shelf registration statement subsequently expired on July 7, 2011.
+The shelf registration statement expired on July 7, 2011.

 In May 2009, the Company entered into a committed equity financing facility ("CEFF") with Kingsbridge Capital Limited ("Kingsbridge"), pursuant to which Kingsbridge committed to purchase from time to time at the Company's sole discretion, up to the lesser of \$45 million or 3,327,000 shares of the Company's common stock, prior to May 7, 2012 subject to various conditions for individual sales, including dollar, timing, and trading volume limitations, a minimum market per share price, and other contractual and regulatory requirements.
 There is no assurance that the Company will satisfy all the various conditions for individual sales enabling it to use all of the CEFF.
-In connection with this CEFF, the Company issued a 5 year warrant, exercisable as of November 7, 2009, to Kingsbridge to purchase up to 200,000 shares of the Company's common stock at an exercise price of \$11.35 per share with a Black Scholes Fair Value of \$678.
+In connection with this CEFF, the Company issued a 5 year warrant, exercisable as of November 7, 2009, to Kingsbridge to purchase up to 200,000 shares of the Company's common stock at an exercise price of \$11.35 per share with an aggregate Black Scholes fair value of \$678.
 The issuance of this warrant was deemed to be a cost of the offering.

-The Company did not sell any stock to Kingsbridge under the CEFF in the six months ended June 30, 2011.
-Under the CEFF, during the six month period ended June 30, 2010, the Company sold 406,744 shares of common stock to Kingsbridge Capital Limited, at an average per share price of approximately \$9.22, for gross proceeds of approximately \$3.75 million.
-A proportionate share of the CEFF originating expenses was allocated to these sales from deferred offering costs.
+The Company did not sell any stock to Kingsbridge under the CEFF in the nine months ended September 30, 2011.
+Under the CEFF, during the nine month period ended September 30, 2010, the Company sold 406,744 shares of common stock to Kingsbridge Capital Limited, at an average per share price of approximately \$9.22, for gross proceeds of approximately \$3.75 million.
+A proportionate share of the

+CEFF originating expenses was allocated to these sales from deferred offering costs.
 Net of expenses, proceeds from the 2010 sales were approximately \$3.727 million.